neil-berg/portfolio/src/posts/2019-05-28-regular-expressions.md

 // any uppercase letter between N and Q, any uppercase letter between N and Q
 ```

-When used _inside_ of a character set, the special caret `^` creates a invert set, aka match anything _but_ those characters.
+When used _inside_ of a character set, the caret `^` creates an invert set, aka match anything _but_ those characters.

 <!-- prettier-ignore -->
 ```javascript